 Step 4: Set-up and Launch

-Following application approval, the applicant will be contacted by Ella Flemyng (email@example.com) from the Editorial and Methods Department, to start the formal registration process.
+Following application approval, the applicant will be contacted by Ella Flemyng (email@example.com) from the Evidence Production and Methods Directorate, to start the formal registration process.
 During this phase, all the behind-the-scenes work needs to be done to make the new Group, or a change in existing Group status, official.

 The phase entails three steps: